kwonus/Quelle/Quelle-AVX.md

 ---

 In general, AVX-Quelle can be thought of as a stateless server.
-The only exceptions of that stateless nature are non-default settings with persistent scope and and defined macro definitions.
+The only exceptions of that stateless nature are non-default settings with persistent scope and and defined macro labels.

 Finally delimiters [ ; or + ] between two search clauses are always required.
 Yet, delimiters are ***not*** required between a search clause and any other type of clause.
 This makes a Quelle statement easy to read with minimal clutter within a statement.
 Still, the introduction of macros to a statement can instigate confusion about when to separate clauses with a delimiter.
 Therefore, delimiters can always be added between any two clauses.
 Likewise, any statement can end with a delimiter.
 These extra delimiters are silently ignored.